MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-03.md

 ## Troubleshooting

-Continuous deployment problems using the Azure CLI and the `az ad sp create-for-rba` command.
+Errors setting up a service principal with the Azure CLI `az ad sp create-for-rba` command.

 * You receive an error containing "InvalidSchema: No connection adapters were found".
   * Check the shell you're running in.
 If using Bash shell, set the MSYS_NO_PATHCONV variables as follows `export MSYS_NO_PATHCONV=1`.
 For more information, see the GitHub issue [Unable to create service principal with Azure CLI from git bash shell, no connection adapters were found.][15].